Aeonax/terrazine/README.md

 ## Detailed description

 ### Usage
 Describe whole data structure, or create `Constructor` instance and combine parts of data by it instance methods.
-Then send result to 'Terrazine.send_request(structure||constructor, params = {})' and it will return you `Terrazine::Result` instance. (description will be soon)
+Then send result to `Terrazine.send_request(structure||constructor, params = {})` and it will return you `Terrazine::Result` instance. (description will be soon)

 ### Constructor
 You can create Constructor instance by calling `Terrazine.new_constructor`.
 It optional accepts data structure.